ntritran999/bspwm-and-polybar-config/doc/README.md

 1. Install `feh`: run `sudo dnf install feh` on Fedora or `sudo apt-get install feh` on Ubuntu.
 2. In ~/.config/bspwm/bspwmrc, add: `feh --bg-fill ~/Downloads/img/wallpaper.jpg` (change the path to where you keep your wallpaper/background image).

 To change themes,fonts,cursors,etc, install `lxappearance`.
 Run it and a window will pop up.
-Use it customize your settings.
+Use it to customize your settings.
 When you're done, click "Apply" before closing.

 ### Fonts
 Install siji font: